Semisimple characters for inner froms I: GL_n(D): Semisimple characters

-\begin{proposition}[\cite{broussousSecherreStevens:12}~1.11,8.3] Intertwining is an equivalence relation on the set of all simple characters for~$G$ with same group level and the same degree. \end{proposition}
+\begin{proposition}[\cite{broussousSecherreStevens:12}~Theorem~1.11,~Corollary~8.3] Intertwining is an equivalence relation on the set of all simple characters for~$G$ for simple strata of fixed group level and fixed degree. \end{proposition}

-\begin{proof} \cite[1.11]{broussousSecherreStevens:12} only implies this for simple characters for the same lattice sequence.
-Corollary~\ref{corEqualDegreesFromIntertwininSameGrouplevelSameDegree} provides that the simple characters in question have the same degree and the same ramification index.
-So we can transfer to the case where all characters are attached to the same lattice sequence and all have the same embedding type by Proposition~\ref{corconsructingEmbeddingsFromNumericalData}, if we have proven the following statement:
+\begin{proof} \cite[Theorem~1.11]{broussousSecherreStevens:12} only implies this for simple characters for the same lattice sequence.
+Corollary~\ref{corEqualDegreesFromIntertwininSameGrouplevelSameDegree} provides that the simple characters in question have the same inertia degree and the same ramification index.
+So, by Corollary~\ref{corconsructingEmbeddingsFromNumericalData}, we can transfer to the case where all characters are attached to the same lattice sequence and all \black{underlying strata} have the same embedding type, if we have proven the following statement: